gilt/ubar/README.md

 Usage
 --------------
-Ubar is a mostly self contained component which you can override when necessary.
-Ubar works with requirejs, browserify, and on the window.
+The UBAR module exposes 1 function, init. init takes a config object wihich overrides the defualt UBAR config values and returns the UBAR singleton.
+The UBAR singleton allows you to render the Open to App banner, set and get the UBAR cookie state, and subscribe to tracking events.
+UBAR works with requirejs, browserify, and on the window.

 **Using requirejs:**
-Copy ubar css, js, and templates directories from node modules into your project directory (i.e. public/).
+Copy UBAR css, js, and templates directories from node modules into your project directory (i.e. public/).

-In your main js module (app.js) require ubar:
+In your main js module (app.js) require UBAR:
 ````
 define(function(require) {
+  var Ubar = require('./ubar');

-  var ubar = require('./ubar');
+  var ubar = Ubar.init();

-  ubar.init();
+  ubar.render();
 });
 ````
-You can also shim ubar in your requirejs config to look in your node_modules folder.
+You can also shim UBAR in your requirejs config to look in your node_modules folder.
 ````
 // config.js
 requirejs.config({